-Do you want to know how to attract – and keep – the absolute call center best agents possible for your business?
-In this first part in our latest series on the agent experience, we’re going to give you a sort-of-secret weapon.
+Do you want to know how to attract – and keep – the absolute best call center agents possible for your business?
+In this first part in our latest series on the contact agent experience, we’re going to give you a sort-of-secret weapon.

 Everybody’s getting on the CX bandwagon, and for good reason – it’s a nice bandwagon, full of toys that give us powerful insight into the people we want to be close to.

 But these tools are good for way more, too.
 Just think of the insight they could bring to your organization internally.

 Because remember: contact agent experience is a thing too – and considering how much time call center agents spend with customers, it’s the hidden flipside to the coin that is CX.